califlower/Linked-List-SysProj/readme.txt

 -------------------------------------------------------------------
 HOW TO RUN
 -------------------------------------------------------------------
-You must suppy your own main.c file.
+You must supply your own main.c file.

-Our main.c file has the ability to test integers.
+Our main.c file has the ability to test integers and doubles.
-While not implementing every single data type, the fact that our main function works with integers shows that it does work well..
+While not implementing every single data type, the fact that our main function works with integers and doubles shows that it does work well..

 To test other data types, you must have your own comparator functions.